Doodihealz/MythicPlus/README.md

 - Doodihealz / Corey
 - Special thanks to the WoW Modding Community Discord for their ongoing support and feedback.

-I'm open to reasonable and balanced suggestions.
+### ❕I'm open to reasonable and balanced suggestions❕